- Messianic prophecy of the 180 day feast that leads to life

 *There are three Elijah(s) in the Order of Eternity.
 There is at the beginning Eliyahoo HaTishbi, then there are two more prophets who come in the spirit of Elijah.
-The first Elijah to come came to Israel at the first coming of the Messiah (Yochanan); and the second Elijah to come will come to us just before the second coming of the Messiah Ben David (when He triumphantly returns from heaven to earth in the near future).
+The first Elijah to come (Yochanan) came to Israel at the first coming of the Messiah; and the second Elijah to come will come to us just before the second coming of the Messiah; when he (Yeshua ben David) triumphantly returns from heaven to earth in the near future.

-The beginning of Pesach (Nisan 14) to the beginning of Sukkot (Feast of Booths, Tishri 15) represents the festal procession, the ultimate spiritual exodus of Adonai that ultimately will lead our people (Israel and the Commonwealth of Israel) into the age of Messiah’s millennial rule on earth.
+The beginning of Pesach (Nisan 14) to the beginning of Sukkot (Feast of Booths, Tishri 15) represents the festal procession, the ultimate spiritual exodus of Adonai (GOD) that ultimately will lead His people Israel and the Commonwealth of Israel into the age of His Messiah’s millennial rule here on earth.

 The Messiah was born on Tishri 15

-The prophecy of the 180 day feast that leads to death:
+The prophecy in the Scroll of Esther of the 180 day feast that leads to death:

-The story of Esther (Hadassah) opens at a time of material prosperity and peace as witnessed by the Persian king Ahasuerus’ lavish 180 day feast.
+The story of Esther (Hadassah) opens at a time of material prosperity and peace as witnessed by the Persian (Iranian) king Ahasuerus’ lavish 180 day national feast (Tishri 6-Nisan 8); followed by an additional seven day feast in his capital city of Shushan (Nisan 9-15).
 The narrative goes as follows: